NHSDigital/electronic-prescription-service-account-resources/README.md

 - `cloudformation.yml`: Creates a changeset for specified stack and outputs changes.
 Either runs it or deletes it

 ## Roles and subject claim filters
-There are 4 roles created by the ci-resources stack that can be assumed by github actions
+There are 4 roles created by the ci-resources stack that can be assumed by github actions using OIDC
 - CloudFormationDeployRole.
 This is used to deploy a cloudformation stack
-- CloudFormationCheckVersion - This is used to get the version tag from cloudformation stacks
+- CloudFormationCheckVersionRole - This is used to get the version tag from cloudformation stacks
-- ReleaseNotesExecuteLambda - This is used to execute the release notes lambda
+- ReleaseNotesExecuteLambdaRole - This is used to execute the release notes lambda
 - CloudFormationPrepareChangesetRole - This is used to prepare a cloudformation changeset